Book Online | Call (+44) 1637 879571

 A regional classic 400m left-hand point break, it’s a 7 minute walk away from our camp, and is viewable from the beach directly in front.
 It gets big, is entirely mechanical and is bang offshore in the trade winds, which clean up the swell into long, turquoise walls.

 It’s a total swell magnet in the area, alternating between Uluwatu-style barrels and big sections for you to carve old-school hacks before setting yourself up for the next section.
-As with most places, it gets hollower at low tide, where you’re guaranteed some tube time out of the tropical sun.
+It’s super fun at high tide and becomes more hollow and shallower as the tide drops where you’re guaranteed some tube time out of the tropical sun.

 Mandiri Beach